jaydenthorup/myrient-cli/README.md

 The CLI will walk you through:

 1. Selecting a platform
-2. Filtering titles
+2. Filtering titles (supports regex: e.g. `(?i)halo.*usa`)
 3. Browsing the game list (with pagination)
-4. Queuing downloads
+4. Queuing downloads (all, or by number)
 5. Watching progress as files are downloaded and extracted
+6. Viewing summary messages for queued downloads
+---

+## 🆕 Improvements

+- Regex filtering for advanced search
+- Sequential download queue (no more concurrency errors)
+- Clear summary messages after queuing downloads
+- All map accesses are now concurrency-safe

 ---